bootstrapworld/codemirror-blocks/doc/language.md

 And we'll want a constructor. `ASTNode`'s constructor takes a `from` and a `to` source location (in CodeMirror `{line:_, ch:_}` style), a name for the node type, and a set of open-ended options that you can use however you like.
-[FILL: more info in ast.js]
+After that, you can set whatever fields are relevant for this node (in this case, `this.name` and `this.body`).
+And finally, every node must store a hash of its contents.

       constructor(from, to, name, body, options={}) {
         super(from, to, 'variableDefinition', options);
         this.name = name;
         this.body = body;
+        this.hash = hashObject(['variableDefinition', name.hash, body.hash]);
       }

 Our new node type must now implement some methods.